XuanlongQ/articles/academic/technique/How to run bicop within twostep command.md

-# How to run bicop within twostep command
+# How to Run bicop within twostep  Command

 ## What is twostep in Stata ?
 twostep is a bundle of programs to ease multilevel analyses with the twostep approach.
 The twostep approach to mulitlevel analysis means to separately estimate a parameter of interest in a unit level data set (e.g. individuals) for all categories of a cluster level variable (e.g. countries, states, schools, etc.).
 The twostep approach is sometimes seen as superior to the more standard one-step approach (see mixed) if the numbers of observation on the second level becomes small (see Achen 2005).
 Additionally, two-step mulitlevel analysis may be used for checking the model assumptions of the one-step approach, or for exploratory data analysis of multilevel data.